getlago/lago-docs/docs/guide/05_plans/subscription.md

 1. Access the **"Customers"** section via the side menu;
 2. Select a customer from the list;
 3. In the **"Overview"** tab, click **"Add a plan"** on the right;
-4. Select a plan and give a name to the subscription (name that will be displayed on the invoices - optional); and
+4. Select a plan and give a name to the subscription (name that will be displayed on the invoices - optional);
+5. Choose whether the subscription should be renewed at the beginning of the period or on its anniversary date (see [below](subscription#billing-cycles)); and
 5. Click **"Add plan"** to confirm.

 When a subscription is active, Lago will automatically generate invoices for the customer according to the [plan model](./plan-model).
 It will also start monitoring the customer's consumption, which means that you can start pushing [events](../../api/events/create-event) related to this subscription.